Skip to main contentScroll Top

 It was early afternoon when we landed in Osaka.
 Our first steps in the city consisted of going to our hotel, just to drop off our suitcases.
 As mentioned above, this was a super easy task since the latter (see bottom of the article) was barely 200 m from the Ōsaka-Uehommachi station, where we arrived.

-As we were in a more "economic" area, with offices and all that, the restaurant options were quite limited.
-After some hesitation, we stopped at a small local restaurant, just after a store.
-(Joy Fit 24) and adjoining a shop (Yahoo mobile).
-Most of the dishes were in the 6-7€ range, there was no one there when we were there, but it worked just fine.
+Since we were in a more "budget-friendly" area, with offices and all that, the dining options were quite limited.
+After some hesitation, we settled into a small local restaurant, just past a store (Joy Fit 24) and next to a shop (Yahoo Mobile).
+Most of the dishes were around €6-7, there was hardly anyone there when we were, but it did the job perfectly well.

 osaka uehommachi district - japan